Marko Perković: Hodočasnik and Zagreb Hippodrome concert (2024–present)

-Perković's eighth studio album, Hodočasnik, was released in June 2025, through Croatia Records.
+In August 2024, Perković issued the single "Ako ne znaš šta je bilo" and held a concert in Dugopolje, in front of 40,000 people.
+His eighth studio album, Hodočasnik, was released in June 2025, through Croatia Records.
 His first in 12 years, the record quickly became one of the most promoted releases of his career.
+It debuted at number one on the official Croatian music charts and remained there for weeks.
+In three weeks, it became the best-selling domestic album of the first half of 2025.

-In January 2025, Perković's management team had submitted a request to rent the Zagreb Hippodrome, with the aim of organizing a major concert.
+In January 2025, Perković's management team submitted a request to rent the Zagreb Hippodrome, with the aim of organizing a major concert.
 In March, the ticket sales company Entrio confirmed that 281,774 tickets were sold on the first day of sales, officially making it the concert with the largest number of tickets sold in the world.
 After a second batch of tickets went on sale, the concert sold another 160,000 in a single day.
 In June, a Dubai-based entertainment and stagehand company approached Perković's management and began setup at the Zagreb Hippodrome.
 The stage stood 33 m high and 150 m wide, with five LED screens and thousands of drones, and it quickly became one of the most logistically complex productions ever held in Croatia, with 14,000 police, firefighter, emergency medical service, and Red Cross personnel being involved in the event.

 The concert was held on 5 July 2025, selling an estimated total of 485,000 tickets, with Perković's manager claiming a total of 504,000 attendees at the event, breaking the record for the highest number of concert tickets ever sold and the most attended ticketed concert ever.
 A makeshift field hospital was set up in preparation for the event, including 200 patient beds and approximately 100 medical staff, who were supported by 17 ambulance teams stationed around the concert venue, along with 175 members of the Red Cross.
 The city of Zagreb implemented a state of heightened preparedness for the concert, with police restricting traffic in the neighbourhoods surrounding the venue.
-Fans from 45 countries came to the concert, and the largest number of foreign tickets were sold from Vienna, Munich, Mostar, and Graz, followed by Argentina, Canada, the United States, Russia, Australia, and China.
+Fans from 45 countries came to the concert, and the largest number of foreign tickets were sold in Vienna, Munich, Mostar, and Graz, followed by Argentina, Canada, the United States, Russia, Australia, and China.

-During the concert, Perković wore a T-shirt that read "03941158", the inmate number of Croatian political activist Zvonko Bušić.
-In 1976, Bušić hijacked TWA Flight 355 and planted a bomb at Grand Central Terminal in New York City that killed a police officer attempting to disarm it, an act intended to draw international attention to Croatia's position under Yugoslav rule.

 A follow-up concert was held on 4 August 2025 at the Sinj hippodrome, attracting around 150,000 attendees, further solidifying the Hodočasnik Tour as one of the most attended in Croatian music history.
+It continued from November 2025, with two sold-out concerts in each city of Osijek, Varaždin, Zadar, Zagreb (second banned), Poreč, Split, and Rijeka, and is set to wrap up in February 2026.